jzumsteg/zumstegs-blog/pages/etiquette.md

 This is important to the French.
 Not a little important, extremely important.
 I can recall some interactions in which I just started off spouting what I wanted to say without the opening *“Bonjour*;” the subsequent conversation was definitely cooler than expected.
 This is easy: when you want to say something to or ask something of a French person, start by saying, *“Bonjour*.”
 Then wait a second or two for that person to respond with a *“Bonjour*;” I promise they will.
 This short interaction establishes a bond between the two of you, and that bond is important to the French person.

-When you order a sandwich in a boulangerie, wait your turn and when the staff indicates that it's your turn, say *“Bonjour*,” wait a second for the response, then ask for what you want.
+When you order a sandwich or *croissant* or anything in a boulangerie, wait your turn and when the staff indicates that it's your turn, say *“Bonjour*,” wait a second for the response, then ask for what you want.

 When you’re in a store and a clerk comes to you, say *“Bonjour*.”